ZEUS: Zero-shot Embeddings for Unsupervised Separation of Tabular Data: Experiments

 \subsection{Experimental setup}

 \textbf{Model architecture:} \our{} relies on a transformer architecture similar to TabPFN~\citep{tabpfn}.
-It consists of 12 attention blocks, each with 6 heads and a token dimension of 512, employing GeLU as the activation function.
-Following the TabPFN approach, each data point is linearly embedded prior to the transformer component and then treated as a token.
+It consists of 12 attention blocks, each with 6 heads and a token dimension of 512, with GeLU activation employed.
+Following the TabPFN design, each data point is first embedded using a linear transformation and then passed as a token to the transformer.
+For the unsupervised setting, no label embeddings are ever created or presented to the model.
+Similarly, for the zero-shot case, no query set is used either, and consequently, attention is computed solely over the support set.
+Finally, unlike TabPFN, we omit any additional MLP decoder after the transformer.

 \textbf{Pre-training:} In the pre-training phase, we sample datasets from the mixture of Gaussians and transformed mixtures in equal proportions (1:1), generating 1000 unique dataset batch samples for each epoch.
 For training, we employ the Adam optimizer along with a cosine learning rate scheduler with warm-up, using a learning rate of 2e-5.
 The plot illustrating model improvements during the pre-training process is available in \Cref{appendix:pre-training graphs}.